LLM Watermark Evasion via Bias Inversion: Experiments

 \subsubsection{Evaluation Metrics}

 We evaluate attacks in terms of both attack efficacy and text quality.

-\textbf{Attack efficacy.} Our primary measure is the \emph{Attack Success Rate (ASR)}, the proportion of attacked texts for watermarked text misclassified as non-watermarked.
-Additionally, to mitigate the effect of detector threshold choices, following \citep{zhao2023provable, liu2023semantic, cheng2025revealing}, we build a test set of 500 attacked texts and 500 human-written texts, and adjust the detector’s $z$-threshold to match the False Positive Rate (FPR) at 1\% and 10\%.
+\textbf{Attack efficacy.} Our primary measure is the \emph{Attack Success Rate (ASR)}, the fraction of attacked watermarked texts that are misclassified as non-watermarked.
+To reduce sensitivity to detector threshold choices, following \citep{zhao2023provable, liu2023semantic, cheng2025revealing}, we construct a test set of 500 attacked texts and 500 human-written texts and calibrate the detector’s $z$-threshold to achieve False Positive Rates (FPR) of 1\% and 10\%.
 At these FPRs, we report the corresponding True Positive Rate (TPR) and F1-score.
+Lower TPR indicates that attacked texts are harder to distinguish from human-written text.